-- 1.0 Additional formal service agreements may be established between the Service and community partners. - 1.1 The service agreements will be clearly defined in a written statement. - 1.2 The service agreements will be reviewed annually or as defined in the agreement and revisions will be made, as necessary.
+- 1.0 Additional formal service agreements may be established between the Service and community partners. - 1.1 The service agreements will be clearly defined in a written statement. - 1.2 The service agreements will be reviewed annually or as defined in the agreement and revisions are made as necessary.